top of page

 Feedback and Consultation

 Once I collect data from direct and indirect measures this information will be synthesized into a comprehensive written report.
-The report will include a patient's educational and social-developmental history and a synthesis of a patient's response to academic interventions.
+The report will include a client's educational and social-developmental history and a synthesis of a client's response to academic interventions.
 The report will feature an explanation of data gathered from direct assessment measures, diagnostic impressions, and recommendations for school, home, and social-emotional development.
 I will also set up a time for a feedback and consultation session to discuss the findings of the evaluation and address any questions you may have.
-Additionally, I can offer consultation with a patient's educators to assist in planning for an appropriate course of instruction and support.
+Additionally, I can offer consultation with a client's educators to assist in planning for an appropriate course of instruction and support.